-Fifth grade is an exciting year of growth for students.
+Fifth grade is an exciting year of growth for elementary school students at St. John the Baptist Catholic School.
 Faith is an important part of a fifth grader’s daily life.
 We pray daily, write prayers and blessings, reflect and write about scripture, lead and participate in Mass, and learn about the Catholic sacraments.

 In language arts class, students read a variety of different novels–fiction and non-fiction–as well as short stories, poetry, and plays.
 We annotate and summarize texts in addition to learning Metacognitive reading strategies.
 Students write across the curriculum and support their ideas with specific examples from the text.
 We learn grammar through an online program entitled No Red Ink.com, hands-on activities, and grammar presentations.
 The Vocabulary is taught in context vocabulary program is utilized.
 Students apply new vocabulary and grammar concepts to their writing.
 In addition, we complete multiple research projects, citing sources using MLA formatting, and we enjoy creating book trailers.